alidamji/edgemax-api-socket/README.md

-# edgemax-api-socket
+# Edgemax API (Socket)
-This is a basic implementation of the socket connection in PHP which should be hosted on the edgerouter itself to push to your script.
+This is a basic implementation of the socket connection in PHP which should be hosted on the Ubiquiti EdgeRouter itself to push to your script.